Classification Trees with Valid Inference via the Exponential Mechanism: Supporting results proofs

-where $|\beta|\le 3$.
+where all derivatives of $\Lambda$ above are of total order at most $3$.
 All such terms are uniformly bounded on $D_n$ by a constant multiple of $e^{f(\Pi_n)}$.
 The same argument (without a moving upper limit) gives the identical bound for $\partial^\alpha D(v)$, and $D(v)$ itself is bounded above and away from $0$ on $D_n$ by positivity/continuity.

 For $P(v)=N(v)/D(v)$, the quotient and Faà di Bruno rules imply that every $\partial^{\alpha}P(v)$ with $|\alpha|\le3$ satisfies

 where each $|\alpha_j|,|\beta|\le3$ and $c_{\alpha_1,\ldots,\alpha_m}$ are finite constants.
 Because $D(v)$ is bounded away from zero and its derivatives, as well as those of $N(v)$, are bounded by $O(e^{f(\Pi_n)})$, we have